austinzmchen/austinzmchen.github.io/AustinResume.md

 * Solid experience integrating and upgrading social framework eg, Facebook, Instagram.
 * Experience with production support & crash resolution, analytics analysis

-Works:
+**Works:**

 * Aldo App (Live on App Store)
 * Aldo In-Store shopping assistance app (Deployed to selected stores)
 * Aldo In-Store gallary mac app (Deployed to selected stores)

 #### UXP Systems Inc (April 2011 to April 2014)
-Mobile Software Developer
+Mobile Software Developer/Team Lead
 2015 UXP hackthon winner

-Front-end:
+UXP Systems’ MINT User Lifecycle Management (ULM) platform is powering today’s operators as they transition to a user-centric, digital world of entertainment, communications, and connected life services.
+MINT ULM is transforming service experiences for operators like TELUS, Rogers, Cable & Wireless and Cable Bahamas, to simplify user journeys while unifying and personalizing access to digital services for every household user across traditional and cloud services.
+With its groundbreaking ULM capabilities, MINT innovates above existing legacy systems to transform the user experience, enabling frictionless user registration and device on-boarding, new user acquisition models, delegated user access, and individual user profiles across all screens and services.
+For more information, please visit: www.uxpsystems.com.

+**Mobile Engineering:**

 * Created a mobile library, used on both iOS and Android, in C/C++ with C interface (with both sync/async calls, Async APIs follow wait/notify programming patter).
 (3 successful years of delivery since 2011, which generates 5 million in revenue)

 * Created a Cordova front-end APP that calls to the APIs to the aforementioned shareable library.

-* Created an iOS APP with features such as call logs, voicemail playback and TV guide.
+* Owned an iOS project with features such as call logs, voicemail playback and TV guide.
 Also help create parity features on Android (Delivery to Cable Bahamas and successfully deployed to production in 2011)

-* Created a single page web app from Backbone/Marionette/jQuery with RESTful APIs to the backbend
+* Owned a single page app project from Backbone/Marionette/jQuery with RESTful APIs to the backbend

 * Created a single page web app to display or purchase movie assets.
 (Modeled after Netflix web)

 * Created an IPTV App that runs on Zentenrio setup box to authenticate user, display TV guide.
 (Modeled after Netflix on TV) (As a component of 90 days of Prove-of-Concept project, which successfully bid10 million dollars deal)

-Back-end:
+**Platform Engineering:**

 * Created a Zentenrio Ekioh browser (Webkit engine) plugin, which is used in pair with aforementioned IPTV app, using FireBreath framework.
 The reason to browser plugin is privileged access such as out-of-domain access, read/write from local file system, and most importantly the freedom to spawn a separate worker process can be used to relieve UI process from blocking.
 (As a component of 90 days of Prove-of-Concept project, which successfully bid10 million dollars deal)